Srirastu Subhamastu

 Srirastu Subhamastu is a 2016 Indian Telugu-language romantic comedy film directed by Parasuram and produced by Allu Aravind for Geetha Arts banner.
 The film features Allu Sirish and Lavanya Tripathi in the lead roles alongside Prakash Raj, Rao Ramesh, Tanikella Bharani, Subbaraju, Sumalatha, and Ali in the supporting roles, while Hamsa Nandini appears in an item song.
 The film opened to mixed to positive reviews.
+The core plot of this movie was heavily inspired by the 2014 Kannada movie Bahaddur.